 - Use serif fonts for main text, sans serif for headings and captions.

-- Chunk and signpost effectively.
+- Chunk content and signpost (with headers, links) effectively.

 - Use icons, sidebars, horizontal rules, etc., in addition to bold, italics, and regular text.